 Elect a Crew Leader several months prior to coming to Philmont.
 Your Crew Leader is responsible for organizing the crew, assigning duties, making decisions and recognizing the capabilities and limitations of each member.
-They lead by example and discuss ideas and alternatives with the entire crew to arrive at a consensus before taking action.
+They lead by example and discusses ideas and alternatives with the entire crew to arrive at a consensus before taking action.
 This responsibility requires someone with leadership ability who is respected by everyone.

-Each crew should also select a Chaplain Aide, perhaps a member of the crew who has received a religious award in Scouting.
-The Chaplain Aide is responsible for assisting the crew in meeting their responsibility to the 12th point of the Scout Law, as well as working with the Crew Leader and Advisor to ensure good morale and the smooth operation of the crew.
+Each crew should also select a Chaplain's Aide, perhaps a member of the crew who has received a religious award in Scouting.
+The Chaplain's Aide is responsible for assisting the crew in meeting their responsibility to the 12th point of the Scout Law, as well as working with the Crew Leader and Advisor to ensure good morale and the smooth operation of the crew.

-Finally, every crew will select a Wilderness Pledge Guia (Guide).
+Finally, every crew will select a Wilderness Pledge Guía (Guide).
 This individual will help the crew understand the principles of the Philmont Wilderness Pledge and Leave No Trace.
 This person will help the crew focus on camping practices that will adhere to the wilderness ethics outlined in the two approaches.
 With more than 20,000 participants camping each summer at Philmont, it is important that each person do their share to ensure that we protect Philmont and our neighbor's properties for generations to come.
+Be sure to record the animals you see on your Wildlife Census Card that is given to your Wilderness Pledge Guía upon check in.